cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 I came away with some exerpiance around the different aspects of GDPR that can have issues and how to resolve them.

-### Units 4, 5 & 6: Gaining Experiance and Applying Inital Leanrings
+### Units 4, 5 & 6: Gaining Experience and Applying Initial Leanrings

-Equiped with a clear understanding of risk management,including best practice methodologies and frameworks that help you perform it successfully, the module content and activities turned to gaining experience.
+Equipped with a clear understanding of risk management, including best practice methodologies and frameworks that help you perform it successfully, the module content and activities turned to gaining experience.

-Unit 4 allowed us to gain experiance of the some of the more common threat modelling techniques (STRIDE and DREAD, Attack Trees), by researching them in more detail, attempting to apply them to a scenario, and then discussing them during the uniit 4 group seminar.
+Unit 4 allowed us to gain experience of the some of the more common threat modelling techniques (STRIDE and DREAD, Attack Trees), by researching them in more detail, attempting to apply them to a scenario, and then discussing them during the uniit 4 group seminar.

 During Unit 5 we studied several case studies from 2014 – 2018 concerning GDPR related issues and breaches by references content on the Data Protection Commission (2020) Case Studies: Data Protection Commission website.